icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [gtfs-server](https://github.com/denysvitali/gtfs-server) - A web server, written in Rust that uses PostGIS as a backend to serve GTFS data via a HTTP endpoint
 - [hafas-rest-api](https://github.com/public-transport/hafas-rest-api) – Expose a [HAFAS](https://de.wikipedia.org/wiki/HAFAS) endpoint as a REST API.
 - [Linked Connections](http://linkedconnections.org/) - An open-source, scalable intermodal route planning engine, which allows clients to execute the route planning algorithm (as opposed to the server).
 Uses GTFS data.
+- [Mobroute](http://sr.ht/~mil/mobroute) - Mobroute is a general purpose FOSS public transportation router (e.g. trip planner) Go library and CLI that works by directly ingesting timetable (GTFS) data from transit agencies themselves (sourced from the [Mobility Database](https://database.mobilitydata.org/)).
+It can be used to quickly run & test routing requests based on GTFS data on your device (via its CLI) or it can be embedded as a library to add GTFS routing to existing navigation apps.
 - [MOTIS](https://github.com/motis-project/motis) - Multi Objective Travel Information System, written in C++ and Java.
 Can consume schedule timetables in the GTFS or HAFAS format as well as real time information in the GTFS-RT (and RISML, a propriatary format at Deutsche Bahn) as input data.
 For pedestrian routing (handled by Per Pedes Routing) and car routing (handled by OSRM) OpenStreetMap data is used.
 - [Navitia](https://github.com/hove-io/navitia) is the opensource engine behind the [Navitia.io](http://www.navitia.io/) live API.
 - [OneBusAway](http://onebusaway.org/) - A Java app that consumes GTFS and GTFS-Realtime (along with [other formats](https://github.com/OneBusAway/onebusaway-application-modules/wiki/Real-Time-Data-Configuration-Guide)) and turns them into an easy to use [REST API](http://developer.onebusaway.org/modules/onebusaway-application-modules/current/api/where/index.html).